-The New York State Homeland Security Strategy was developed in conjunction with hundreds of local, State, and Federal stakeholders, and other partners from the "Whole Community".
-The Strategy includes 10 major goals (ranging from Citizen Preparedness to Cyber Security).
+The New York State Homeland Security Strategy was developed in conjunction with hundreds of local, State, and federal stakeholders, and other partners from the "Whole Community".
+The Strategy includes 10 major goals (ranging from Citizen Preparedness to Cybersecurity).
 Each Goal has supported Objectives and each Objective has associated Targets and Measures.
-All SHSP/SLETPP funding must support of the State Homeland Security Strategy.
-The Strategy is available online: New York State Homeland Security Strategy.
+All SHSP/SLETPP funding must be in support of the State Homeland Security Strategy.
+The current strategy is available online: New York State's Homeland Security Strategy | Division of Homeland Security and Emergency Services (ny.gov)